Aritra4568/wassap/Readme.md

 ## Installation

-To install JARVIS in your linux system perform the following steps:
+To install WASSUP in your linux system perform the following steps:

 1. Extract the file and go to the directory.